RCIC-UCI-Public/website-rcic/docs/source/account/login.rst

    :Windows (PuTTY): :ref:`generate-ssh-keys-windows-putty`
    :Windows (PowerShell): :ref:`generate-ssh-keys-windows-powershell`

+   The guides also explain how to copy your public SSH keys.

-   Once you generate your SSH keys and copy the public key to HPC3:
+   Once you generated your SSH keys and copied the public key to HPC3:

       * your laptop or workstation from which you are initiating ssh will have a *passphrase protected* ssh private key and a corresponding public key.
       * your public ssh key is added on HPC3 to your :tt:`$HOME/.ssh/authorized_keys` file.